The Complete Guide to Venture Capital Trusts (VCTs)

 How does the VCT scheme work?

 The Venture Capital Trust scheme is a tax relief programme in the United Kingdom.
-It was created by the Government with the aim of promoting investment into innovative but high-risk companies by private investors, in return for various tax benefits.
-The primary intention behind this scheme is to promote the advancement of UK businesses and thus aid economic growth and job creation.Â
+It was created by the UK Government with the aim of promoting investment into innovative but high-risk companies by private investors, in return for various tax benefits.
+The primary intention behind this scheme is to promote the advancement of UK businesses and thus aid economic growth and job creation.

 Alongside the VCT scheme, the Enterprise Investment Scheme (EIS) and the Seed Enterprise Investment Scheme (SEIS) are similar government-backed programmes that use tax exemptions to incentivise investors to back early-stage businesses in the UK.
-These schemes provide investors with generous reliefs against income tax, tax dividends, and capital gains tax, when their funding is used in specific scenarios.
+These schemes provide investors with generous reliefs against income tax, tax dividends, and capital gains tax when their funding is used in specific scenarios.

-VCTs offer access to funding for startups and small businesses that are not listed on any designated recognised stock exchanges (companies listed on AIM or the AQSE Growth Market are considered to be not listed).
-VCT-qualifying companies must have fewer than 250 full-time employees (or 500 for Knowledge Intensive companies) and can raise up to £5m per year (or £10m for KI companies).
-To benefit from the VCT scheme, a Venture Capital Trust must:
+VCTs offer access to funding for startups and small businesses that are not listed on any stock exchanges with HMRC-designated status.
+Companies listed on AIM or the AQSE Growth Market, for example, are considered to be not listed.

-- Be listed on a UK recognised market, such as the London Stock Exchange
+- Be listed on a UK-recognised market, such as the London Stock Exchange

 - Publish its own annual report and accounts